Erkaman/pnp-gui/README.md

 and this array will be modified by the toolkit when the user manipulates the first of the three `draggerRgb` widgets.

 Let us now look at the next part of the GUI.
 Next, comes a checkbox that controls whether the model should have specular lighting.
-If it should have specular lighting, then we also render a slider widget that control the specular power.
+If it should have specular lighting, then we also render a slider widget that controls the specular power.
 This is all rendered with the following code:

 ```javascript